It's Alright, Ma (I'm Only Bleeding): Bob Dylan's version

 Jimmy Carter would later refer to the line in his presidential nomination speech at the 1976 Democratic National Convention, though it addresses matters of the self which supersede politics, in the process displaying certain themes associated with existentialism.
 Throughout the song, the words pour out quickly, with Dylan barely taking a breath between lines, so that the intricate rhyming structure is often missed: AAAAAB CCCCCB DDDDDB in the verses and AAB in the chorus.

 Dylan has cited "It's Alright, Ma (I'm Only Bleeding)" as one of his songs that means the most to him.
 In 1980 he said, "I don't think I could sit down now and write 'It's Alright, Ma' again.
 I wouldn't even know where to begin, but I can still sing it."
 In 1997, Dylan told The New York Times, "I've written some songs that I look at, and they just give me a sense of awe.
 Stuff like, 'It's Alright, Ma,' just the alliteration in that blows me away."

 "It's Alright, Ma" has featured in Dylan's live concerts throughout his long career.
 Dylan's website reports that, as of March 2015, Dylan performed the song 772 times in concert.
-Concert performances of the songs have been released on The Bootleg Series Vol. 6: Bob Dylan Live 1964, Concert at Philharmonic Hall (recorded on October 31, 1964), Live 1962-1966: Rare Performances From The Copyright Collections (recorded on April 30, 1965), Before the Flood (recorded on February 14, 1974), The Rolling Thunder Revue: The 1975 Live Recordings (recorded on November 4, 1975), and Bob Dylan at Budokan (recorded on February 28, 1978).
+Concert performances of the song have been released on The Bootleg Series Vol. 6: Bob Dylan Live 1964, Concert at Philharmonic Hall (recorded on October 31, 1964), Live 1962-1966: Rare Performances From The Copyright Collections (recorded on April 30, 1965), Before the Flood (recorded on February 14, 1974), The Rolling Thunder Revue: The 1975 Live Recordings (recorded on November 4, 1975), and Bob Dylan at Budokan (recorded on February 28, 1978).
 In addition to playing the song live regularly in the 1960s and 1970s, Dylan has included it in his Never Ending Tour from the late 1980s up to the present.
 Footage of Dylan playing "It's Alright, Ma (I'm Only Bleeding)" in May 1965 is included in the film Dont Look Back, and a live performance of Dylan playing the song with Tom Petty and the Heartbreakers on February 25, 1986, is included in the video of the HBO special Hard to Handle.
-Dylan also sang this song at his October 16, 1992 30th Anniversary Concert Celebration at Madison Square Garden, which was released on The 30th Anniversary Concert Celebration album.
+Dylan also sang this song at his October 16, 1992, 30th Anniversary Concert Celebration at Madison Square Garden, which was released on The 30th Anniversary Concert Celebration album.
 The studio recording was re-released on the 2008 compilation album Playlist: The Very Best of Bob Dylan '60s.